AndrewCathcart/got-sentiment-analysis/README.md

 These tweets detail users reactions to the highly anticipated [Game of Thrones Season 8 Episode 3 "The Long Night"](https://en.wikipedia.org/wiki/The_Long_Night_(Game_of_Thrones)) that aired on 2019-04-28.

 ## Future work
-Use SentiWordNet for Unsupervised Sentiment Analysis rather than relying on the rule-based TextBlob implementation
+- Use SentiWordNet for Unsupervised Sentiment Analysis rather than relying on the rule-based TextBlob implementation
+- Add more visualizations